Texas Tech Remembers Bob L. Herd

 “Through his incredible gift to the department that bears his name and the decades of support he gave to the Chancellor’s Council, Bob Herd made a difference in the lives of students across our universities,” said Dr. Tedd L. Mitchell, Texas Tech University System chancellor.
 “That same desire to help others is at the core of what drives the Texas Tech University System.
 We are grateful for Mr. Herd’s example and for the lasting imprint his gifts will have on countless future students.”

-Herd was instrumental in supporting the system’s priorities at the highest levels, advocating for causes he believed in personally.
+Instrumental in supporting the system’s priorities at the highest levels, Herd advocated for causes he believed in personally.
 When the Texas Tech University System began planning Texas’ first veterinary school in more than 100 years, Herd was among the project’s staunchest supporters.

 Texas Tech University made history in September when it broke ground on the School of Veterinary Medicine’s new facilities, located in Amarillo, Texas.